Published in

 MuseumAlte Pinakothek

-The Madonna of the Carnation or Munich Madonna has the focus of the picture in the reaction of newborn Jesus to the flower, which Madonna holds in her hand.
-The artist showed the actions of the baby through his chubby arms and emotions through his face.
-Sitting on the cushion adorned with a crystal ball, Leonardo combined the love of child and mother in a narrative way, as if the momentary reaction turned into a whole story.
-The narrative of the reaction: that of Jesus to the flower and that of Mary delighting in the curiosity of her baby, are integrated through emotions.
+The focus of the Madonna of the Carnation or Munich Madonna is the reaction of newborn Jesus to the flower, which Madonna holds in her hand.
+The artist showed the actions of the baby through his chubby arms and facial expressions.
+Sitting on the cushion adorned with a crystal ball, Leonardo combined the love of child and mother narratively, as if the momentary reaction turned into a whole story.
+The narrative of the reaction: that of Jesus to the flower and that of Mary delighting in the curiosity of her baby are integrated through emotions.

 The Madonna With the Carnation Leonardo da Vinci painting